circleconstantpi/archimedes/README.md

 Once SageMath is installed, interested visitors can try out the Jupyter notebooks for themselves.
 Prerequisite is the installation of SageMath and basic knowledge of Python.

-"The Works of Archimedes" [1] is available in different forms and as PDF-File.
+The english translation "The Works of Archimedes" [1] is available in different forms and as PDF-File.

 ## Reference
-[1]      T. L. HEATH, Sc.D., The Works of Archimedes, EDITED IN MODERN NOTATION WITH INTRODUCTORY CHAPTERS, CAMBRIDGE: AT THE UNIVERSITY PRESS, 1897
+[1]      T. L. HEATH, Sc.D., The Works of Archimedes, EDITED IN MODERN NOTATION, WITH INTRODUCTORY CHAPTERS, CAMBRIDGE: AT THE UNIVERSITY PRESS, 1897

 [Sage]   SageMath, the Sage Mathematics Software System (Version 10.1), The Sage Developers, 2019, https://www.sagemath.org